opencast/helper-scripts/recover_backup/README.md

             Else: Print error

 ### The workflow
-If no workflow id is specified, the default workflow configured in opencast will be started on the reingested media package.
+If no workflow id is specified, the default workflow configured in opencast will be started on the re-ingested media package.
 Alternatively, a basic workflow that can be further customized is attached to this script as `workflow_example.xml`.
 It executes the following steps:
 * Attach series assets like the series catalog and the series ACL to the media package